 The event provided parents and teachers with a deeper understanding of Social Emotional Learning ( SEL ) and the recent scientific evidence validating it’s efficacy.
 As a result, children develop caring, resilient and empowered traits.

 Cultivating these skills however requires the implementation of Social Emotional Learning programs in schools nationwade, including alignment and reinforcement in the home environment.

 Learn tools to better support children and enhance their opportunity for success.

 Become caring individuals

-Ed Dunkelblau is the director of the Institute for Emotionally Intelligent Learning and an internationally known speaker and consultant on the topics of social-emotional and character development, safe schools programming, and humor in education.
-He has written numerous book chapters and articles and has been an organizational consultant to dozens of schools, districts, state boards of education, and corporations.
-Dunkelblau was the lead consultant to the Kansas Board of Education in developing the United States’s first social-emotional and character learning standards, and he is one of the select cadre of speakers working with the U.S. Department of Defense’s Yellow Ribbon reintegration program for returning service members.
+Ed Dunkelblau is the director of the Institute for Emotionally Intelligent Learning and an internationally known speaker and consultant on the topics of social-emotional learning and character development, safe schools programming, and humor in education.
+He has written numerous book chapters and articles and has been an organizational consultant to schools, districts, state boards of education, and corporations.
+Dunkelblau was the lead consultant to the Kansas Board of Education in developing the United States’s first social-emotional and character-learning standards, and he is one of the select cadre of speakers working with the U.S. Department of Defense’s Yellow Ribbon reintegration program for returning service members.

 Check out a video from the event below.